Itrulia/fractal-component-status/readme.md

 This plugin allows you to tag components if they should be used/can be used or hide work in progress stuff in production releases.

+Looking for status labels on components variants?
+Then [@itrulia/fractal-variant-status](https://github.com/Itrulia/fractal-variant-status) is what you want :)

 > Please note that this plugin only works for fractal v2!

 ## Installing / Getting started